-- Recommended meal weight: 5.7 oz
+- Recommended meal weight: 5.6 oz

-- Total calories: 754
+- Total calories: 700

-- Caloric density: 133 calories/ounce
+- Caloric density: 125 calories/ounce

 Discard the MSG-loaded seasoning packet in the bag of noodles, either at home or in the field.

 In a group setting, each group member receives their own ration of noodles, and all of the other ingredients (Parmesan, olive oil, sun-dried tomatoes, and spices) are packaged separately.
 Divide them in the field.

-- Add all ingredients, save for the Parmesan; the seasoning packet should be discarded.
+- Add all ingredients, save for the Parmesan.
+The ramen seasoning packet should be discarded.

 - Once the ingredients have cooked and the pot has been removed from the stove, add the Parmesan.
 Unless you want a gooey cheese mess in your pot, do not jump the gun on the Parmesan.